Event date

 THE AWARDS

-The Golden Spanners awards – in which the trophies feature that archetypal element of train maintenance, a spanner – celebrate the best of rolling stock maintenance and are handed out to those companies making the greatest strides in train reliability, as measured by MTIN (Miles per Technical Incident).
+The Golden Spanners awards – in which the trophies feature that archetypal element of train maintenance, a spanner – celebrate the best of rolling stock maintenance and are handed out to those companies making the greatest strides in train reliability, as measured by Mp701D (Miles per 701D).
+'701D' refers to the official list of reasons when recording the cause of a Technical Incident which delays a train for three minutes or more.
 The awards are based on moving annual averages at Period 6 (four weeks ending mid-September).

-The source of the statistics on which the Golden Spanners awards are based is the ReFocus programme run by the Association of Train Operating Companies.
+The source of the statistics on which the Golden Spanners awards are based is the ReFocus programme run by the Rail Delivery Group.
 This is part of Fleet Challenge, which is responsible for rolling stock performance within the cross-industry National Task Force.
 This was set up by Deputy Prime Minister John Prescott in the late 1990s following concerns about punctuality.

 Initially called the National Fleet Reliability Improvement Programme (NFRIP), the aim of ReFocus is to encourage the spread of best practice in train maintenance: the Golden Spanners awards are acknowledged as having made a valuable contribution to this aim.